philipwfowler/calculate-bilayer-power-spectrum/README.md

 ## Introduction

-This simple python code accompanies the paper "Membrane Stiffness is Modified by Integral Membrane Proteins" which is published in the journal *Soft Matter*.
+This simple python2.7 code accompanies the paper "Membrane Stiffness is Modified by Integral Membrane Proteins" which is published in the journal *Soft Matter*.
 By making this code public we hope that other researchers will be more easily be able to reproduce our results.

 ## How to cite